unm-historiography/metahistory/essays/thematic/american-revolution.md

 {% include figure.html
   class="img-center"
   width="75%"
-  caption="Washington Crossing the Delaware by Emanuel Leutze (1851).
+  caption="_Washington Crossing the Delaware_ by Emanuel Leutze (1851).
 A famous painting depicting Washington as courages and talwart in the face of war." image-url="schumann-delaware-crossing.jpg" source-url="https://commons.wikimedia.org/wiki/File:Washington_Crossing_the_Delaware_MET_DP215410.jpg"
 %}